 All of our Masters students are exposed to quantitative and qualitative research methods and assessment of the literature.
-The students engage in active research for their entire first year and in the Fall and Spring semesters of their second year under the direction of a College of Medicine faculty member.
-The students are required to incorporate their research into a thesis that they defend prior to the start of their internship.
-In the summer of their second year, they participate in an internship at a company of their choosing.
+The students engage in active research for their entire first year and in the Fall semester of their second year under the direction of a College of Medicine faculty member.
+The students are required to incorporate their research into a thesis that they defend.